kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 VIII\. *Equipment, systems, and installation.* The basic equipment and installation must comply with Subpart F of Part 29 through Amendment 29-14, with the following exceptions and additions:

-\(a\) *Flight and navigation instruments.* (1) A magnetic gyro-stabilized direction indicator instead of the gyroscopic direction indicator required by §29.1303(h); and
+\(a\) *Flight and navigation instruments.* (1) A magnetic gyro-stabilized direction indicator instead of the gyroscopic direction indicator required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1303   Flight and navigation instruments.|§29.1303]](h); and

-\(2\) A standby attitude indicator which meets the requirements of §§29.1303(g)(1) through (7), instead of a rate-of-turn indicator required by §29.1303(g).
+\(2\) A standby attitude indicator which meets the requirements of §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1303   Flight and navigation instruments.|§29.1303]](g)(1) through (7), instead of a rate-of-turn indicator required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1303   Flight and navigation instruments.|§29.1303]](g).
 If standby batteries are provided, they may be charged from the aircraft electrical system if adequate isolation is incorporated.
 The system must be designed so that the standby batteries may not be used for engine starting.

 \(b\) *Miscellaneous requirements.* (1) Instrument systems and other systems essential for IFR flight that could be adversely affected by icing must be provided with adequate ice protection whether or not the rotorcraft is certificated for operation in icing conditions.